Dpadiaz/ML-Project-Compilence-Radar-321551/README.md

 ### 8.3 Model Monitoring and Retraining

-Once deployed, models must be monitored for:
+When deployed, the models need to be monitored for:

-- **Performance drift** (drop in accuracy, recall, F1)
+- **Performance drift** (reduction in accuracy, recall, F1)

 - **Concept drift** (feature importance shifts)

-- **Data drift** (changes in distribution over time)
+- **Data drift** changes in the distribution over time.

-Regular retraining cycles should be scheduled based on these indicators.
+Regular cycles of retraining should be scheduled based on the indicators showed above.

 ---

 ### 8.4 Future Enhancements

-Recommended improvements include:
+Possible recommendations for improvement might be:

 - Adding **time-series features** (quarterly trends in audits, violations, etc.)
 - Implementing **SHAP-based explainability dashboards**
-- Testing alternative models such as XGBoost or LightGBM
+- Could be tested alternative models such as the XGBoost and LightGBM
-- Integrating additional contextual datasets (HR, vendor risk, financial stress indicators)
+- Additional contextual datasets.
+This can include HR, vendor risk and even financial stress indicators
 - Performing **unsupervised clustering** to detect hidden behavioral patterns

-Implementing these steps will transform the Compliance Radar into a robust, scalable, and interpretable decision-support system.
+When implemented, these steps will help the Compliance Radar become a robust, scalable, interpretable decision-support system.